GwynethLlewelyn/update-motd.d/README.md

 In those cases, you might wish to consult [this reference on LinuxConfig](https://linuxconfig.org/how-to-set-a-custom-message-of-the-day-on-linux) instead.
 You can continue to use the scripts within this repository, though; you will just need to add a single line with `run-parts /etc/update-motd.d` inside your `motd.sh`.

-The authors of this repository, however, have not experimented this alternative.
+The authors of this repository, however, have not experimented with this alternative configuration method.

 ## Downloading and installing (Debian-based Linux distros)